haidarak/si_kumon_psj_dev/tests/README.md

    codecept build
    ```

 5. In order to be able to run acceptance tests you need to start a webserver.
-The simplest way is to use built-in Yii
+The simplest way is to use PHP built in
-command:
+webserver.
+In the `web` directory execute the following:

    ```
-   ./yii serve
+   php -S localhost:8080
    ```

 6. Now you can run the tests with the following commands: